Baghdad: Economy

-Baghdad serves as the commercial and financial hub, home to 22% of the population, and generating 40% of the Iraq's GDP.
+Baghdad serves as the commercial and financial hub, home to 22% of the population, and generates 40% of Iraq's GDP.
 It connects trade routes between Turkey, Syria, India, and Southeast Asia.
 As the capital, it hosts government institutions and state enterprises, key sources of employment.
 The public education system follows Ba'athist socialist ideologies, for employment in the public sector.
 Since 2003, the public sector has struggled to provide jobs, and the private sector hasn't grown sufficiently, leading companies to hire mainly foreigners.
 To address this, NGOs are establishing incubation centers in the city.

 Baghdad serves as headquarters for important companies of Iraq, such as Iraq National Oil Company, State Organization for Marketing of Oil and Iraqi Airways.
 Baghdad is home to large insurance companies and banks — Central Bank of Iraq, Rafidain Bank, and Rashid Bank and regional headquarters for First Abu Dhabi Bank, Fransabank and Saudi National Bank.
 Multinational companies such as Honeywell, Shell, General Electric, SalamAir and Robert Bosch GmbH have established their regional base.
 Baghdad is also home to Iraq Stock Exchange, that was established in 1992.
 Most of these establishments are located in Al-Rasheed Street, Karrada and Mansour district.

 It was once one of the main destinations in the region with a wealth of cultural attractions.
 Tourism has diminished due to wars, but in recent years the city has a revival in tourism although still facing challenges.
 There are numerous historic, scientific and artistic museums in Baghdad.
 Religious tourism in Baghdad has grown since 2003, with sites like Al-Kadhimiya Mosque, Abu Hanifa Mosque, Mausoleum of Abdul-Qadir Gilani, and Buratha Mosque attracting visitors from Iran, Pakistan, and India, while non-religious tourists mainly come from Turkey, France, and the United States.
-Around 1 million people visit the city annually for religious purposes.
+About 1 million people visit the city annually for religious purposes.
 The pilgrims are both Shia and Sunni Muslims.